pubfood/pubfood/standalone/README.md

 ## Start the server

+- npm install
 - node lib/server.js
-- point yout browser to `http://localhost:3002/small.html`
+- point your browser to `http://localhost:3002/minimal.html`

 This allows test scenarios to be hosted locally and is meant to serve as a